 If you are looking for a security system development life cycle model for software with vague requirements, this model is just what you need.

-It is a model hybrid that directs a command to accept elements of one or more SDLC models, such as a waterfall or an iterative model.
+It is a model hybrid that directs a command to accept elements of one or more secure development lifecycle models, such as a waterfall or an iterative model.
 Spiral Model pluses are as follows:

 - Excellent risk management.